Exiv2/exiv2/trunk/msvc64/ReadMe.txt

      The URLs from which to obtain zlib and expat are documented in exiv2\msvc\README-MSVC.txt

 1.2  Open exiv2\msvc64\exiv2.sln
-     batch build, select all, build
+     Projects are zlib, expat, xmpsdk, exiv2lib, exiv2 Build/Batch build...
+Select All, Build
      - you will build 5 projects x 2 Platforms (x64|Win32) x 4 Configurations (Debug|Release|DebugDLL|ReleaseDLL)
      = 5x2*4 = 40 builds.

-     If you don't have the x64 compiler available, don't select the 64 bit configurations!
+     If you haven't installed the the x64 compiler available, don't select the 64 bit configurations!

+     Build time is 15 minutes on a 2.2GHz Duo Core and consumes 1.0 gBytes of disk space.

 1.3  What is built
      The DLL builds use the DLL version of the C runtime libraries